stepchowfun/typical/README.md

 Suppose you want to build an API for sending emails, and you need to decide how requests and responses will be [serialized](https://en.wikipedia.org/wiki/Serialization) for transport.
 You could use a self-describing format like JSON or XML, but you may prefer to have more type safety and performance. *Typical* has a great story to tell about those things.

+### Write a schema

-You might start with a *schema file* called `email_api.t` with the request and response types for your email API:
+You might start with a schema file called `email_api.t` with the request and response types for your email API:

 ```perl
 # This is the request type for our API.